chamaeleonidae/api/docs/apis/webhooks.md

 **This doc is all about how to manage your webhook subscriptions via API.**

-> For information about the Webhooks that Chameleon sends to configured endpoints, see the [Webhooks page](webhooks/overview.md)
+> See the [Webhooks page](webhooks/overview.md) for information about the Webhooks that Chameleon sends to configured endpoints

-> See the [configured Webhooks](https://app.trychameleon.com/settings/integrations/webhooks) in your dashboard.
+> See the [configured Webhooks](https://app.chameleon.io/integrations/webhooks) in your dashboard.

 ## Schema :id=schema